Daniël van Kaam: Club career

+Groningen

 Van Kaam is a product of FC Groningen's youth academy, and signed his first professional contract on 26 June 2017.
-He made his professional debut with Groningen in a 1–0 Eredivisie loss to ADO Den Haag on 6 October 2018.
+He made his senior debut for Groningen's reserves in the Derde Divisie on 25 August 2018 against Achilles '29.
+On 6 October 2018, he made his professional debut with Groningen's first team in a 1–0 Eredivisie loss to ADO Den Haag.

+On 12 December 2020, Van Kaam scored his first professional goal, contributing to a 2–0 league victory against RKC Waalwijk.

+Cambuur

 On 31 August 2022, van Kaam signed a three-year contract with Cambuur.
+He made his competitive debut for the club on 3 September, starting in a 4–0 defeat to Ajax in the Eredivisie.
+On 26 January 2023, he scored his first goal for Cambuur to secure a 1–0 away win over his former club Groningen.
+At the end of the season, in which Van Kaam scored once in 29 appearances, his club suffered relegation to the Eerste Divisie.

+On 4 August 2023, Van Kaam was appointed team captain of Cambuur ahead of the 2023–24 season.

+Heracles Almelo

+On 2 August 2024, van Kaam signed a three-year contract with Heracles Almelo.

 International career

 Van Kaam is a youth international for the Netherlands.

 Personal life

 Van Kaam was born in the Netherlands to a Dutch father and Brazilian mother.
 Van Kaam is the older brother of Joël van Kaam.
+When his younger brother made his professional debut for Groningen, they joined a lineage of brothers who have played for the club's first team, which includes Erwin and Ronald Koeman, and Dominique and Gregoor van Dijk.